rulixxx/ont_stuff/README.md

 A scratch directory is created with multiple input and output subfolders (one for each job).
 A Slurm job array is created and submitted to the execution queue with output sequencing_summary and fastq files located in the out directories.
 Each Guppy instance is assigned 8 threads ( one devoted reading thread ).

-If basecalling a multiplexed experiment an additional demultiplexing step must be done after this.
+If basecalling a multiplexed experiment an additional demultiplexing step must be done after basecalling.
+Demultiplexing is carried out using qcat ( https://github.com/nanoporetech/qcat ).
+After comparison with other demultiplexers it was deemed the best performer. (https://community.nanoporetech.com/posts/demultiplexer-comparison)

-A RunInfo json file is generated with all the details of the experiment and basecalling.
+After basecalling [demultiplexing] a post processing step generates merged fastq and summary files.
+It also runs the MinionQC ( https://github.com/roblanf/minion_qc ) R module to produce quality control plots.

+    1) Run basecalling:

-    runGuppy.py [-aD] [-j n] [-k kit] [-c conf]  [-f flowcell_type]
+      runGuppy.py [-aqD] [-j n] [-k kit] [-c conf]  [-f flowcell_type]

-      Create chunks of raw fast5 input data to run several instances of the Guppy basecaller in a cluster.
+      Must be called inside a run directory.
+Fast5 files will be searched recursively.
+Input and output are partitioned into n segments in the scratch directory.

          -j   number of jobs to use (default 30)
          -D   use 1D^2 chemistry